 |Registration Body||Ministry of Justice

-Registration procedures are problematic, specifically due to centralized registration in Baku and the exercise of government discretion in denying applications.
+Registration procedures are problematic, specifically due to the exercise of government discretion in denying applications.

 |Barriers to Activities||There are broad powers of the Ministry of Justice to supervise NGOs and subsequently to dissolve them in court.

 In the regions NGOs need to inform regional executive authorities about their events in advance.

 Foreign NGOs cannot conduct activities in Azerbaijan without registering with the Ministry of Justice.